oauth-io/sdk-node/README.md

 });
 ```

-**Use the authentication info in other endpoints**
+*Authenticating a user from the session*

-Once a user is authenticaded on a service, the auth result object is stored
+Once a user is authenticaded on a service, the credentials are stored
 in the session.
 You can access it very easily from any other endpoint to use it.
 Let's say for example that you want to post something on your user's wall on Facebook :

 ```JavaScript